 Benefits of Affiliation with our Delaware EB-5 Regional Center

 Immediate Ability to Raise EB-5 Capital in Delaware

-Business affiliates of EB5 Affiliate Network, including our Delaware EB-5 Regional Center, can immediately begin raising EB-5 investment funds in any of the designated geographic areas that comprise our regional centers.
-Click here to view our official approval listed on the United States Citizenship and Immigration Services Website.
+Business affiliates of EB5 Affiliate Network, including our proposed Delaware EB-5 regional center, can immediately begin raising EB-5 investment funds in any of the designated geographic areas that comprise our USCIS-approved regional centers.

 Indirect Job Creation Calculations

 Business affiliates of our regional centers can calculate job creation through both direct and indirect job methodologies.
 This leads to higher job creation figures than direct non-regional center calculations of actual payroll employees.

 Regional Center Affiliation Process

 The regional center affiliation process can be a fast solution and a great fit for those looking to begin a project immediately.
 The benefits of affiliating with a regional center make this an excellent choice for many project developers.

 Our experienced team will work with you to understand whether EB-5 funding is a good fit for your project and whether you qualify to affiliate with our regional centers.